 Scaling and Root Planing

-Scaling and root planing is a necessary procedure in the treatment of gingivitis and periodontal disease.
+Scaling and root planing are necessary procedures in the treatment of gingivitis and periodontal disease.
 Gingivitis is a mild inflammation of the gums caused by plaque buildup and is the first stage of periodontal disease.
-Generally with gingivitis no pain is felt, instead you may notice the warning signs of red, swollen or bleeding gums.
+Generally with gingivitis, no pain is felt, instead you may notice the warning signs of red, swollen or bleeding gums.
 If left untreated gingivitis can lead to a more serious stage of periodontal disease called periodontitis.
 With periodontitis the bone that supports the teeth can be destroyed.
-In advanced stages of periodontitis the teeth become loose and will eventually fall out or become infected and need to be extracted.
+In advanced stages of periodontitis, the teeth become loose and will eventually fall out or become infected and need to be extracted.

 The dental hygienist will also perform a procedure called subgingival irrigation.
-A prescription antiobiotic mouthrinse is used between the gums and teeth to assist in healing.
+A prescription antibiotic mouth rinse is used between the gums and teeth to assist in healing.

 Thorough oral hygiene instructions specific to your needs are very important and always included in your treatment.
 Keep brushing and flossing your teeth as instructed.
 Over the counter pain medication may be taken to help eliminate any discomfort.
 If you are prescribed an antibacterial rinse, please follow the directions.

 Request an appointment by clicking the button below.